 |Common site of infection||Skin and lymphatics, lungs, and meninges|

 Sprothrix schenckii has a worldwide distribution.
 Its natural habitat is living or dead vegetation.
 Humans acquire sporotrichosis infection through trauma (thorns, splinters, bites, or scratches), usually to the hand, arm, or leg.

 Who is commonly affected by Rose Gardner’s disease?

-Direct microscopy: It is very difficult to observe the yeast form of Sporothrix schenckii in the clinical specimen.
-So the diagnostic significance of direct microscopy is very less.
-Sporothrix schenckii appears as small, round to oval to cigar-shaped yeast cells.
+It is very difficult to observe the characteristics yeast form of Sporothrix schenckii in the clinical specimen.
+So the diagnostic significance of direct microscopy is significantly less.
+Sporothrix schenckii appears as small (2-5 μm in diameter), round to oval to cigar-shaped yeast cells.
 Periodic acid-schiff (PAS) method can be used to stain histological slides.

 Colonies of Sprothrix schenckii grow rapidly (3-5 days) and maybe mistaken with yeast colonies.
 On further incubation, these colonies become membranous, wrinkled, dark brown, or black in color.
 The consistency of the colony may be leathery.
 Sprothrix schenckii hyphae are delicate, septate, and branching.